Aeronique/aerobytes-site/_posts/2026-03-30-homelab-ai-playbook.md

 **RPO (Recovery Point Objective)** — How much data or model state you can afford to lose.

 Write a simple runbook, which is a step-by-step document of what to do when something goes wrong.
-Use Infrastructure as Code wherever you can so your setup is reproducible and you are not rebuilding from memory after an incident.
+Use **Infrastructure as Code** wherever you can so your setup is reproducible and you are not rebuilding from memory after an incident.
 Take those recovery snapshots often.

 ---

 ## 10. Document

 Document what model you are using and why, what version you are running, where your data came from, who or what has access to the system, and when and why you made changes.
 The course calls this model lineage and provenance tracking.
-In practice it is a changelog and some notes, but when something breaks or behaves unexpectedly you will be glad you kept records.
+In practice it is a changelog and some notes, but when something breaks or behaves unexpectedly this will definitely come in handy.

 ---